-For Outlook Profile MAPI connections, the Windows operating system has to run the CRM Agent service by using the Windows logged-on account that created the Outlook Profile that is configured in the Riva connection to Exchange.
+For Outlook Profile MAPI connections, the Windows operating system has to run the Riva sync service by using the Windows logged-on account that created the Outlook Profile that is configured in the Riva connection to Exchange.
 That account must be granted sufficient local Windows system permissions so that all the appropriate Exchange connection code is properly initialized.
 To ensure that this happens, take the following corrective action:

 Some COM-dependent Riva connections (like Infor CRM, GoldMine, and Exchange MAPI) can use so much Windows memory that the service stops functioning.
 The Riva server includes an app.setting option to force the Riva sync service to restart daily, which releases resources the service is using and helps improve stability.